pplogiacco/myplc/README.md

 Hardware system consist basically of three type of modules:

 # Nanoboard
-Is a shield-board for Arduino Nano that implement power circuit and define wiring model for all RMS (Railways Modelling System) implementations.
+It's a shield-board for Arduino Nano that implement power circuit and define wiring model for all RMS (Railways Modelling System) implementations.
-The board offers 8 basic IO ports (screw wiring terminal), a couple of connectors defined expansion bus, and some other connector for LCD display and basic controls as reset, keylock switch.
+The board offers 8 basic IO ports (screw wiring terminal), a couple of connectors defined expansion bus, and some other connector for LCD display and basic controls as reset and keylock switch.

 # Expansion Module (SEM16)
 This module is designed to expand the system by 16 basic IO ports (always wireable by screw terminal).
-Each Nanoboard support  8 expansinon module over 128 physical IO ports that can be managed by logical controller implemented by MyPlc's firmware.
+Each Nanoboard support  8 expansinon module over 128 physical IO ports that can be managed by logical controller implemented in MyPlc firmware.

 # Loconet-IF
-Is the interface to Loconet's bus used by Nanoboard.
+It's the interface to Loconet's bus used by Nanoboard.
 It's very easy and cheaper becouse it only does adaption of electrical signals.

-All hardware's design is free and I've published Eagle's files too.
-It can be make by yourself or if you prefer can buy it online.
+All hardware's designs are free and I've published Eagle files too.
+You can make devices by yourself or buy it online.

-Over this I've released a visual tools too called  Vipex (Visual Programming Enviroment ) executable on Windows, iOS and Linux to simplify all programming task as upload firmware and functions to set the essential logic rules that performs ports states evaluations and sets.
+Over this I've released a visual tools too called  Vipex (Visual Programming Enviroment ) executable on Windows and Linux to simplify all programming task as upload firmware and set the logic rules.

-Enjoy
+Enjoy yourself

 plogiacco@smartlab.it